EricBrown3/pipelines/update/README.md

 Primitive data structure, a "pipeline".

 ## Dependency
-By allowing stages to produce params (which are used by nested pipelines), we allows users to determine dependencies between stages in a straightfoward and orthogonal way.
+By allowing stages to create params (which are used by nested pipelines), we allows users to determine dependencies between stages in a straightfoward and orthogonal way.

 Dependencies are implicitly defined through their order.